andrew/ultimate-awesome/README.md

 - [awesome-cryptoart](https://github.com/cdr6934/awesome-cryptoart) - The following page puts together links, guides, tutorials and inspirations on all and everything that is involved in cryptoart .
 - [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.
 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
-- [awesome-community-builders](https://github.com/ComBuildersES/awesome-community-builders) - Recopilación de recursos para personas que gestionan comunidades tecnológicas.
+- [awesome-community-builders](https://github.com/ComBuildersES/awesome-community-builders) - [Proyecto] Recopilación de recursos para personas que gestionan comunidades tecnológicas.
 - [awesome-discord](https://github.com/cookieauth/awesome-discord) - A curated collection of free, open-source Discord projects.
 This repository gathers a wide range of high-quality bots, frameworks, dashboards, templates, and more across different categories, making it easy for you to find the perfect solution for any Discord-related development or server need.
 - [awesome-go](https://github.com/Cori1109/awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.